 We've admitted students with zero filmmaking experience.
 I love when students submit a creative resume and it’s a short story, a poem, a narrative about how they were the captain of their football team, or that they were in ASB.
 You might talk about how you took some literature classes or did some volunteering as well.

-All of those things combined are more important than listing multiple films you shot over the last year or awards you won at a film festival.
-Those things are great and make sure to list them.
-But these things should only be one entry on your resume.
+All of those things combined are more important than listing multiple films you shot over the last year or awards you won at film festivals.
+Those things are great and make sure to include them.
+But they should only be one entry on your resume.
 We want to see what else you're doing and how you're being collaborative.

 Do you have any other tips for polishing the resume portion?